Mango Glycemic Index

-The purpose of the diet with a Glycemic index is to eat carbohydrates, which is present in mango foods which is less likely to raise blood sugar levels.
+The purpose of the diet with a Glycemic index is to eat carbohydrates, which are present in mango foods and is less likely to raise blood sugar levels.

-People think that mangoes have a natural type of sugars to eat mangoes in any quantity.
-There are lots of myths for the same If you are also from the same group of thoughts,
+People think that mangoes have a natural type of sugar to eat in any quantity.
+There are lots of myths about the same If you are also from the same group of thoughts,

 If the same is with you, we are sorry to say and break your myth about these mangoes.
 When you consume large quantities, it may affect your sugar levels.